Join us on September 6th

 Objective:

-We intend to establish Chapters throughout Texas to organize and utilize our combined networks to promote legislation that benefits the hemp industry.
+We intend to establish HILT Chapters throughout Texas to organize and utilize our combined networks to promote legislation that benefits the hemp industry.
 We plan to recruit fellow business owners to participate in vital organizational roles that will encompass promoting Delta 8 legislation and defense against the imminent threat to ban intoxicating hemp in Jan 2025, Win the hearts and minds of Texans through positive marketing of our Industry, as well as charitable contributions such as feeding homeless and community service initiatives all while collaborating with leading advocacy groups in Texas.
 By working together, we’ll be empowered to demonstrate our strength to Texas legislators in terms of Tax dollars and registered voters, which will be our biggest weapon in the long term.

 It’s time to prepare for the imminent threat to ban Delta 8 and THCa in January 2025.

 We’re NOT asking for money, only your support!
-It’s time for Dallas & North Texas to help
+It’s time for Dallas & North Texas to help at the state and federal level.

 In the vibrant city of Austin, Texas, where the boundaries of legal interpretations and personal freedoms often blur, Adam Reposa stands out as a figure of defiant clarity.
 Known for his unyielding and audacious presence in the courtroom, Reposa has navigated the legal system’s intricacies for two decades, becoming a symbol of resistance against perceived judicial injustices.
 His latest endeavor, however, ventures into the contentious arena of cannabis sales, drawing significant attention and law enforcement scrutiny to his operation, ATX Budtenders.